BrunoMesquitaa/forecast_salary/README.md

 ## Request Format

-To make a salary forecast request, send a POST request to the `/model_xg` endpoint.
+To make a Brazilian salary forecast request, send a POST request to the `/model_xg` endpoint.
 The request payload should be in JSON format and include the necessary parameters.
 The following parameters are required:

 - `id_municipio`: The municipality ID where the job is based.
 - `grau_instrucao`: The education level of the job seeker.